InfantMary/Business-insights-360/README.md

 ## Contributing
 Contributions to the project are welcome!
 Whether it's bug fixes, feature enhancements, or new insights, feel free to contribute to the project and help improve business analytics for everyone.

-## License
-This project is licensed under the [MIT License](insert_license_url_here).
-Feel free to use, modify, and distribute the project in accordance with the terms of the license.

----

-Feel free to customize and expand upon this README file based on the specifics of your PowerBI project and its requirements.
-Make sure to replace placeholder text and URLs with actual content relevant to your project.